 The Hogbacks is Cañon City's in-town geologic wonder.
 Your experience here will treat you to the beautiful Dakota Formation, which stretches from Mexico to Canada.
 Within all of the layers of the Dakota formation lie significant fossil resources, including a record of Colorado's past as an inland sea!
 Please note the singletrack trails in the Hogbacks are composed of clay soils; please stay off when wet.
-Not only will the wet clay stick to your boots and bike tires, but your tracks will ruin the trails!
 Enjoy the crusher fine trails, Greenhorn and Old Skyline Drive, during and after precipitation events.

-Dakota Ridge / Photo courtesy of @ScienceCedes / @ConserVANtion

-Start: Trailheads at Floral Ave., Greenway Dr., Dr., Washington St., or High St.

-Elevation gain: Varies

-Fitness effort: Mild to moderate Difficulty: Novice to advanced Terrain: Wide path to natural surface singletrack

-Seasons: All (except when muddy)

-Trail users: Hikers, bikers, walkers, and cars (traveling one-way) on the paved portions of Skyline Drive
+Start: Trailheads at Floral Ave., Greenway Dr., Dr., Washington St., or High St. Elevation gain: Varies Fitness effort: Mild to moderate Difficulty: Novice to advanced Terrain: Wide path to natural surface singletrack Seasons: All (except when muddy) Trail users: Hikers, bikers, walkers, and cars (traveling one-way) on the paved portions of Skyline Drive